coop182/jquery.dfp.js/Readme.markdown

 In the example above the ID of the div element will be used to look up a corresponding ad unit in DFP and the dimensions of the adunit will be set to the same dimensions of the div which could be defined in your CSS.

-You can optionally specify the adunit and name and dimensions in the following way.
+You can optionally specify the adunit name and dimensions in the following way.

     <div class="adunit" data-adunit="Ad_unit_id" data-dimensions="393x176"></div>

-This method can be useful for including multiple adunits of the same ID which when part of a DFP placement, this will pull in as many different ads as possible.
+This method can be useful for including multiple ad units of the same name which when part of a DFP placement will then pull in as many different creatives as possible.

-Also you can optionally specify custom targeting on a per ad unit basis basis in the following way.
+Also you can optionally specify custom targeting on a per ad unit basis in the following way.

     <div class="adunit" data-adunit="Ad_unit_id" data-dimensions="393x176" data-targeting='{"city_id":"1"}'></div>